thedeepakchaturvedi/Devsnest-Backend/01-Redis & SQL Basics/REDIS.md

 ## WHY WE USE REDIS :

-To save JSON object in our local storage
+To save key-val pair (JSON like object) in our local storage

 <br>

-## REDIS JSON Example :
+## REDIS data storage structure Example :

 ```json
 {